oroinc/documentation/user_guide/data_management_grids.rst

 Save Your Customized Grid View and Share It with Other Users
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If there is a frequent set of filters and/or ordering that you need to use, you can save your customized grid view with all the filters and return to it at any moment.
 You can have any number of such views.
-This is very convenient, for example, if you are working with the customers from different stores, or contacts from different states, and so on.
+This is very convenient if you are working with customers from different stores, contacts from different states, and so on.

-You can save a set of filters and sorting applied to the grid in a named view.
+You can save a set of filters and  any custom sorting you've applied to the grid using the named view.

 To save a view:

 - Adjust the grid

-- Click the :guilabel:`Options` link next to grid view name, choose :guilabel:`Save As`
+- Click the :guilabel:`Options` link next to the grid view name, then choose :guilabel:`Save As`

 |